 Hey, There’s a Business Here!

-Around 2019, DockerSlim was gaining momentum, maturing as a solution, and developing a significant following among early adopters, and not just for one segment of users.
+Around 2019, DockerSlim (now SlimToolkit) was gaining momentum, maturing as a solution, and developing a significant following among early adopters, and not just for one segment of users.

 That’s a rarity: you usually make one segment happy with a solution, and the other segments and stakeholders don’t see the value or find it is at cross purposes with their own objectives; this creates internal friction and makes the path to widespread adoption more challenging.
 Fortunately, DockerSlim made a lot of stakeholders happy, including those who cared about developer experience, compliance, security, and budget.
 I also began to receive numerous requests for additional features and functionality, including interest in a more end-to-end experience.

 Over a period of many months, I had conversations with John Amaral, whom I’d known for years, in addition to CloudLock founders (now of FXP Ventures) Gil Zimmermann, Ron Zalkind, and Tsahy Shapsa, and those who would become our early partners and employees.
 That year was filled with demos, white board sessions, and countless discussions about what developers want and need from containers as we mapped out the phases of product development and put the pieces in place to launch the company.